FODeveloper/face-recognizer/README.md

 2. Receive a video stream from a camera streamer(for more details check camera-api in my camera-api repository), using imagezmq library.
 3. Detect persons, check if they are in the database.
 4. Save snapshots if there are persons in the analyzed frame, and send the detected person details to miniface app.
+5. Assumes that miniface-app is running on 127.0.0.1:8000(default django)